TehMuffinMoo/ibPS/docs/Examples/BloxOne DDI/Query Logs.md

 Here are some examples of retrieving various logs from the BloxOne CSP

 ### Service Log
-This example showcases retrieving the last 10,000 events for the `DNS` container located on a specific BloxOne Host.
+This example showcases retrieving the last 10,000 events for the `DNS` container located on a specific NIOS-X Host.

 It shows how you can use the -Start & -End parameters to limit the search window to specific dates/times.